1929 Bahamas hurricane: Florida

 At least five tornadoes occurred in the hurricane's rainbands between Miami and Stuart, moving southeast to northwest with the storm's circulation.
 These were among the first verified reports of tornadoes occurring within a hurricane.
 Most of the tornadoes were short-lived and were limited to the coast, producing marginal damage.
 One tornado struck Fort Lauderdale, taking a 0.75 mi long and 150–300 ft wide path through the city's business center.
 Frame homes and garages were destroyed.
 Much of the roof and parapet of a 4-story concrete hotel was torn away by the twister.
-The tornado lifted within a minute of touching down and produced the severest impacts from the hurricane in Fort Lauderdale, inflicting $100,000 in damage and injuring 16 people.
+The tornado lifted within a minute of touching down and produced the severest impacts from the hurricane in Fort Lauderdale, inflicting $100,000 in damage and injuring 16 people, most of whom it flayed with airborne glass.
+In all it collided with 21 structures.
+Tornado historian Thomas P. Grazulis retroactively rated it F2 on the Fujita scale.

 Gusts of 100 mph accompanied the hurricane's landfall on the Florida panhandle, with winds near hurricane-force extending west to Pensacola where a peak gust of 102 mph was recorded.
 The damage in Pensacola was estimated at $60,000.
 Docks and small craft were damaged, while trees and telegraph lines were downed.
-Citrus unshiu pine trees saw significant impacts.
+Citrus unshiu and pine trees saw significant impacts.
 Along the Apalachicola waterfront, the storm surge destroyed nearly all wharves and damaged all coastal fish and oyster storehouses and canning plants.
 The surge inundated low-lying portions of the city, flooding additional inland warehouses.
 Parts of a newly built coastal highway west of Apalachicola were washed out by the waves.
 Panama City incurred $100,000–$150,000 in damage from destroyed wharves and fish storehouses.
 Apalachicola incurred a $66,000 damage toll, primarily to shipping.